 No Timidity Allowed

 Boldness does not entail running over everyone in their path and refusing to listen to reason.
-Instead, it means looking forward instead of backwards.
+Instead, it means looking forward instead of backward.
 Approaches that once worked may be utterly futile in the current circumstances.
 Innovation is essential during a crisis.

 It also means saying “no” to planned massive projects and other major expenses that could damage the company’s bottom line.
 Smart spending will take a business far even in the most turbulent times.